 If you’re looking to cross an item off a bucket list, start here.
 Dining at one of the city’s classic restaurants can feel like stepping back in time, and in one of the oldest dining cities in the country, legendary steakhouses and gritty taverns still feel quintessentially New York.

-Whether it’s a pie thrown in a charcoal oven or one with a fancy sourdough crust, there’s a pizza for every occasion in the five boroughs.
+Whether it’s a pie cooked in a charcoal oven or one with a fancy sourdough crust, there’s a pizza for every occasion in the five boroughs.
 Before folding a slice in half, consult this map of the city’s top pizzerias.

 From red-sauce classics to trattorias inspired by Tuscany, New York excels at Italian food.
 In the Bronx’s Little Italy, the chalkboard menu outside of Roberto’s advertises daily pasta specials, while Don Angie offers a modern spin on Italian American cooking.